ODawah/url-shortener/README.md

 ## Design Core Components
 #### Use Case: User sends a URL to be shortened
 - The Client sends a Request to API with long URL to be shortened
 - The server recevies the request and send the URL to backend
 - Backend Shorten the URL and store the short URL coupled with original in the database
   - URL Shortener function:

-    - Shorten the URL with MD5 or SHA1 algorithm
+    - Shorten the URL with MD5 algorithm
-    - Check if the shortened URL collides with another in database but doesn't map to the same original URL
+    - Check if the shortened URL collides with another in database
-    - double hash the url or choose another algorithm for hashing
+    - Rehash the URL again until no collision happens
 - The Server then Returns the shortened URL to the client

 #### Use Case : User Hits a shortened URL
 - The Client send a request to shortened URL
 - The server receives the request and search in cache for the URL
 - Search the database for URL if it's not in cache
-  - Store the short url mapped with the original in cache
 - The database returns the original URL if it exisits
 - update the metrics of the url
 - The server then redirect the client to original URL

 #### Use Case : User wants to get metrics about URL
-The user might want to know metrics for his shortened url how many times it has been hit timeline of hits rate and most country hit the URL.
-- The client send request to get metrics for URL.
-- The server recevies request and search database for url
-- The database retrieve the url metrics
-- The server returns the metrics to the client

-#### Use Case: User want to get time series of URL hit rate
-The user want to get the day with the highest hit rate on his url compared with the other days starts from the day he stored his url until the day he requests to see metrics
-- The client send request to get metrics for URL.
-- The server receives request and search database for url
-- the metrics are retrieved and calculated
-- the server returns the metrics to the client

-### Shortcoming
-- Increase in the data URL time metrics as it increases when time passes
+The user will send the metrics he wants in query language to the service will then compile the query and call the database to get and calculate the metrics data user requested and return it.